Bathroom Remodel vs. Refresh: How to Know What Your Bathroom Actually Needs

 If your cast iron is healthy, your refresh stays a refresh.
 If it’s corroded, you’re looking at $10,000–$20,000 in pipe replacement — and that moves your project into remodel territory whether you planned for it or not.
 “In a 100-year-old house, we know that there have been four generations of grandpas and dads doing their DIY bullshit work — things we can’t see until we really are doing some destructive demo.”

 The camera scope is the cheapest insurance in bathroom renovation. $100–$300 upfront can save you from a five-figure surprise on demolition day.
 For a deeper look at what drives these costs, see our bathroom remodel cost guide.
+For the full breakdown of cast iron issues, replacement costs, and what goes back in, read our cast iron plumbing guide.

 Not Sure What Your Bathroom Needs?